Budget 2021: How ‘The Irish Times’ will be covering it

 Minister for Finance Paschal Donohoe presents Budget 2021 at 1pm on Tuesday.

 It is almost upon us, Budget 2021.
-When Minister for Finance Paschal Donohoe, followed by Minister for Public Spending Michael McGrath, gets to his feet at 1pm on Tuesday we will be there, bringing you all the news, comment, analysis and videos on the events of the day.
+When Minister for Finance Paschal Donohoe, followed by Minister for Public Expenditure and Reform Michael McGrath, gets to his feet at 1pm on Tuesday we will be there, bringing you all the latest news, comment, analysis and videos on the events of the day.

-Our live blog will be running from the morning until the budget day is done.
+Our live blog will be running from early morning until the budget day is done.
 We’ll also keep you up to date across all our social media platforms.

 Here is how our Budget 2021 coverage will happen: